tkenning/dev.na.bambora.com/source/docs/guides/masterpass.md

 ## Advanced integration

-If you have integrated and certified to Mastercard’s Masterpass API and are handling the redirect to the Masterpass Portal independently of Bambora’s internal integration, you will need to pass the Masterpass Wallet ID with your Payment REST API request to Bambora.
+If you have integrated and certified to Mastercard’s Masterpass API and are handling the redirect to the Masterpass Portal independently of Bambora’s internal integration, you will need to pass the Masterpass wallet ID with your Payment API request to Bambora.
 This ensures that your transaction is picked up by the Card Issuer as being a Masterpass transaction.

 The Masterpass Wallet ID must be sent with the transaction request using the following system variable: